 Multiple junior tickets can be sold, if all of the group are 12 years and over.
 Parental permission will need to be given for each junior ticket.

 We are a large arranged group coming to a match, is there anything we need to be aware of?

 If I lose my child at a game what should I do?
 And what is Manchester United’s guidance on the supervision of children?

 If you lose your child, please tell the nearest steward at the earliest opportunity and agree where to wait while your child is found.

 Advise your child that if they get separated they should tell the nearest steward.
 There is a Match Day Safeguarding Team on duty at every match who will assist with reuniting children.

-At all times the supervision of young people remains the accountability of the responsible person or organiser, who must ensure that any misbehavior of young persons is dealt with immediately.
+At all times the supervision of children remains the accountability of the responsible person or organiser, who must ensure that any children are supervised at all times.

 What should I do if I am concerned about the conduct of someone in relation to a child?